chuanjiesun/dns_log-in-golang/README.md

 You should edit database configurations to adapt to yours.
 `1. create a database`
-`2. the program will auto create table and log the dns query`
+`2. the program will auto create table and log dns queries`

 # There are screenshots
 ![](https://github.com/chuanjiesun/dns_log-in-golang/blob/master/g1.JPG)